Strengths Based Educators and Students at NECC

 Staff and faculty are introduced to the foundational concepts of strengths-based development as soon as they join the campus team.
 Strengths are identified and shared and play a significant role in individual and team development.
 New faculty are introduced to the concepts of strengths-based advising during their orientation.
 Staff members from across the college community (including the president) are committed to the philosophical concept of strengths development.

 How are students introduced to Strengths?

-Students engage with strengths development and application throughput many of their experiences in and out of the classroom, including the College Success Seminar courses, Student Leadership, Student Orientation and other program courses.
+Students engage with strengths development and application throughput many of their experiences in and out of the classroom, including the College Success Seminar courses, Student Leadership and other program courses.